 Every part of Queensland

 Together members live and work in every part of Queensland.
 There are Together regional offices in Cairns, Townsville, Mackay, Rockhampton, Maryborough, Bundaberg, and Toowoomba.

 There are two branches of the ASU in Queensland, the other branch being The Services Union (TSU).
 TSU members work in local authorities, the electricity, water, rail, travel, ports and shipping industries, information technology, disabilities and community services.

 Together is a Branch of the ASU, a national organisation with branches in each state and territory.
-We deal with national employers - like Qantas and Virgin - as a national union (one of Australia's largest).
+We deal with national employers as a national union (one of Australia's largest).

 A movement of people